Racing to King George Falls 💦

 Stronger Together

-A small celebration.
+Tonight, a small celebration.

 My first night having beers with the team.